Skip to content

 Employer Assistance

-Some employers will cover all or part of the cost of a professional education.
+Some employers may cover all or part of the cost of your graduate education.
 Check with your employer to see if such a program is available.
+If your employer does offer this benefit, learn about steps you can take to request educational assistance.